Fine Art BA (Hons)

 Since childhood I have had a love of the visual arts and this course gives me the chance to develop my drawing and photographic skills, as well as my confidence.

 One of the best things about the course is having real life practising artists as tutors.
 I find them all very supportive and I’m comfortable asking them for help and advice when I need to.
-I also love the small class sizes and the fact that students from all four years of the degree and other art courses mix and share ideas.
+I also love the small class sizes and the fact that students from all four years of the degree, as well as from other art courses, mix and share ideas.